shiptest-ss13/Shiptest/.github/CONTRIBUTING.md

 These are the few directives we have for project maintainers.

 - Do not merge PRs you create.
-- Do not merge PRs until 24 hours have passed since it was opened.
+- Do not merge PRs until 24 hours have passed since they were opened.
 Exceptions include:
   - Emergency fixes or CI fixes.
-    - Try to get secondary maintainer approval before merging if you are able to.
+    - Try to get secondary maintainer approval before merging if you can.
   - PRs with empty commits intended to generate a changelog.
 - Do not close PRs purely for breaking a template if the same information is contained without it.

-These are not steadfast rules as maintainers are expected to use their best judgement when operating.
+These are not steadfast rules as maintainers are expected to use their best judgment when operating.

 </details>